Therizinosaurus: Classification

-Maleev originally classified Therizinosaurus as a giant marine turtle and the genus was assigned by him to a separate family, Therizinosauridae given how enigmatic the specimen was.
-The fossils remained with uncertainty among the scientific community; however, in 1970 Rozhdestvensky was one of the first paleontologists to suggest that Therizinosaurus was actually a theropod dinosaur instead of a turtle.
-He also suggested that the supposed ribs of the holotype were likely from a different dinosaur, possibly a sauropodomorph.
-In 1976 Barsbold concluded that Therizinosaurus was a theropod because MPC-D 100/15 matched numerous theropodan characters, and that Therizinosauridae and Deinocheiridae were probably synonyms.
-With the discovery and description of Segnosaurus, in 1979 Perle named a new family of dinosaurs, the Segnosauridae.
+Evgeny Maleev originally classified Therizinosaurus as a giant marine turtle.
+The genus was assigned to a family of its own, Therizinosauridae, given how much it differed from other taxa known at the time.
+Among the first to suggest a theropod affinity for Therizinosaurus was Anatoly Rozhdestvensky, in 1970, who also suggested that the supposed ribs of the holotype were likely from a different dinosaur, possibly a sauropodomorph.
+In 1976, Rinchen Barsbold seconded the notion that Therizinosaurus was a theropod because MPC-D 100/15 had distinct theropod traits, and suggested that Therizinosauridae and Deinocheiridae were synonyms.
+With the discovery and description of Segnosaurus, in 1979 Perle named a new family of dinosaurs, Segnosauridae.
 He tentatively placed the family within Theropoda given the similarities of the mandible and dentition to other members.
 A year later, the new genus Erlikosaurus was named by Barsbold and Perle in 1980.
 They named a new infraorder called the Segnosauria, composed of Erlikosaurus and Segnosaurus.
 They also noted that while aberrant and having ornithischian-like pelves, segnosaurs featured similar traits to other theropods.
-With the discovery of the referred hindlimb to Therizinosaurus in 1982 by Perle, he concluded that Segnosaurus was very similar to the latter based on the morphology and they possibly belonged to a single, if not the same, group.
+With the discovery of the referred hindlimb to Therizinosaurus in 1982 by Perle, he concluded that Segnosaurus was very similar to the latter based on the morphology and they possibly belonged to a single group.
 In 1983, Barsbold named a new genus of segnosaur, Enigmosaurus.
 He analyzed the pelvis of the new genus and pointed out that segnosaurids were so different from other theropods that they could be outside the group or represent a different lineage of theropod dinosaurs.
 Later on the same year, he intensified the exclusion of segnosaurs from being theropods by noting that their pelves resembled those of sauropod dinosaurs.